-If a patient appears to meet all of the inclusion criteria and none of the exclusion criteria, the Study Coordinator must inform the physician and the pharmacist that the patient's BP is not controlled and they are eligible for PPCM (whether they are eventually enrolled or not).
-However, notification may be delayed until a patient is brought in for the baseline visit and their gualification for the study is finalized.
+If a patient appears to meet all of the inclusion criteria and none of the exclusion criteria, the Study Coordinator must inform the physician that the patient's BP is not controlled.
+However, notification may be delayed until a patient is brought in for the baseline visit and their qualification for the study is finalized.